 Their honey festa takes place annually at the end of September.
-At this, you can enjoy tasting sessions from the best honeys across each of Abruzzo’s provinces (Abruzzo produces 15% of Italian honey), as well as bee-related products, meet passionate beekeepers and attend workshops for beekeeping tips and sit-in at cooking demonstrations.
+At this, you can enjoy tasting sessions from the best honey across each of Abruzzo’s provinces (Abruzzo produces 15% of Italian honey), as well as bee-related products, meet passionate beekeepers and attend workshops for beekeeping tips and sit-in at cooking demonstrations.

 Since 2006, each year between July-August ‘Un Mosaico per Tornareccio’ (a mosaic for Tornareccio) takes place.
-Paintings are displayed of submissions into this annual art competition, the jury will pick one which will be turned into a mosaic over the next year to be displayed in the town.
+Paintings are displayed of submissions in this annual art competition, the jury will pick one which will be turned into a mosaic over the next year to be displayed in the town.
 The event was kickstarted by Alfredo Paglione who in memory of his Abruzzo roots donated 30 works of art to create the ‘Pallano Art Room’.
-Together he and the Associazione Amici del Mosaico (AMA) has created an irresistible mix of art and culture in this small town’s cobbled streets.
+Together he and the Associazione Amici del Mosaico (AMA) have created an irresistible mix of art and culture in this small town’s cobbled streets.

 View each mosiac on the Un Mosaico per Tornareccio website

 You can find Abruzzo’s honey capital Tornareccio in Chieti on Mount Pallano overlooking the Sangro Valley.
-Other festivals to look out in the town are
+Other festivals to look out for in the town are

 - 3rd May 3rd: Feast of St Nicola